-Board of Directors mutually ensured that the Bank's financial statements are prepared in compliance with the International Financial Reporting Standards (IFRS).
-As such, it is ensured that the financials of the Bank present a true and fair view of the state of affairs of the Bank.
+The Bank's financial statements are prepared in compliance with the International Financial Reporting Standards (IFRS).
+Board of Directors of the Bank mutually ensured that the financials of the Bank present a true and fair view of the state of affairs of the Bank.

-The financial statements of the Bank comply with the relevant regulations of Maldives Monetary Authority (MMA) and Capital Market Development Authority (CMDA), allowing the Bank's shareholders to make fair and informed evaluation of the Bank's performance.
+The financial statements of the Bank comply with and adhere to the relevant regulations of Maldives Monetary Authority (MMA) and Capital Market Development Authority (CMDA), allowing our shareholders to make fair and informed evaluation of the Bank's performance.

-The Bank's financial statements are prepared on the going concern basis.
+Going concern basis was used in preparing the Bank's financial statements.
 The Board of Directors have ensured that proper accounting records are kept, appropriate accounting policies are applied on a consistent basis and made accounting estimates that are reasonable and fair so as to enable reasonable accuracy in the preparation of the financial statements of the Bank.

 Additionally, the Board of Directors have taken necessary steps to ensure that appropriate systems are in place to properly safeguard the assets of the Bank, for the prevention and detection of fraud and other irregularities.
-The systems, by their nature, can only provide reasonable and not absolute assurance against material misstatements, whether due to fraud or error.
+We draw caution to the fact that these systems, by their nature, can provide reasonable and not absolute assurance against material misstatements, whether due to fraud or error.